SyedA5688/StormReady/README.md

 - A map of all active hurricane locations globally

-The app uses React Native/Expo and Firebase.
+This app was developed using React Native/Expo and Firebase.
+Hurricane location information is drawn from the Aeris Weather API.